-Licancabur is a stratovolcano on the border between Bolivia and Chile, south of the Sairecabur volcano and west of Juriques.
+Licancabur (Spanish pronunciation: [likaŋkaˈβuɾ]) is a stratovolcano on the border between Bolivia and Chile, south of the Sairecabur volcano and west of Juriques.
 Part of the Andean Central Volcanic Zone, it has a prominent, 5,916-metre (19,409 ft)-high cone.
-A 400-metre (1,300 ft) summit crater containing Licancabur Lake, a crater lake which is among the highest lakes in the world, caps the volcano.
-Three stages of lava flow emanate from the volcano, which formed on Pleistocene ignimbrites.
+A 400–500-metre (1,300–1,600 ft) summit crater containing Licancabur Lake, a crater lake which is among the highest lakes in the world, caps the volcano.
+There are no glaciers owing to the arid climate.
+Numerous animal species and plants live on the mountain.

-Licancabur has been active during the Holocene, after the ice ages.
-Although no historic eruptions of the volcano are known, lava flows extending into Laguna Verde have been dated to 13,240 ± 100 BP.
+Licancabur formed atop of Pleistocene ignimbrites and has been active during the Holocene, after the ice ages.
+Three stages of lava flows emanate from the edifice and have a young appearance.
+Although no historic eruptions of the volcano are known, lava flows extending into Laguna Verde have been dated to 13,240 ± 100 BP and there may be residual heat in the mountain.
 The volcano has primarily erupted andesite, with small amounts of dacite and basaltic andesite.

 By elevation Volcán Licancabur is